 - Barrister American Inns of Court - Belmont University College of Law, Past Member

-Sean, his wife Candice and daughter are active participants in the community and enjoy supporting local businesses and charities.
-When not working, Sean can usually be found spending time with his family, taking advantage of “Music City U.S.A.” by attending a concert at The Ryman Auditorium, or cheering on, win or lose, his Georgia Bulldogs or Atlanta Braves.
+Sean and his family are active participants in the community and enjoy supporting local businesses and charities.
+When not working, Sean can usually be found spending time with his family, taking advantage of living in “Music City U.S.A.” by attending a concert at the world-famous The Ryman Auditorium, or cheering on, win or lose, his Georgia Bulldogs or Atlanta Braves.